NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 you don't need to do anything other than find out what parameters you should run it with.

 Each pipeline comes with extensive documentation, test datasets that you can use to practice on, can be run on both HPCs like Uppmax, cloud services like AWS or locally on your own computer.
-All pipelines support both Conda and Docker/Singularity, and you can additionally run specific versions of the pipelines, easily allowing for full reproducibility of your analyses.
+All pipelines support both Conda and Docker/Singularity, and you can additionally run specific versions of the pipelines, allowing for full reproducibility of your analyses.
 If you want to check nf-core out, simply head over to their [list of pipelines](https://nf-co.re/pipelines) and see what's available!
 Who knows, you might even write your own nf-core pipeline in the future?